jonasacres/chainmail/protocol-docs/STORAGE.md

 All paths are listed relative to a designated Chainmail directory, e.g. `~/chainmail`.

 ### `chainmail/global/masterkey`
-Randomly-generated AES256 key, encrypted using a key derived from a passphrase using a to-be-selected KDF (eg. Argon2d, TODO).
+Randomly-generated AES256 key, encrypted using a key derived from a user-supplied passphrase using a to-be-selected KDF (eg. Argon2d, TODO).

+Optionally, the user may choose not to supply a passphrase.
+In this case, the empty string is supplied to the KDF.
+In this case, no meaningful security is provided in storage.
+All encryption operations are still performed, for the sake of consistent implementation.

 ### `chainmail/global/mastersalt`
 512-bit random salt, encoded in lowercase hexadecimal ascii.
 Encrypted using `masterkey`.